arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 This rest of this section specifies behavior when variant-aware servers and clients are interacting.

-When a client wishes to provision a new domain in a variant group, it uses the &lt;update&gt; command rather than the &lt;create&gt; command.
+When a client wishes to provision (activate) a new domain in a variant group, it uses the &lt;update&gt; command rather than the &lt;create&gt; command.
 This informs the server that the client understands that the task is to provision a variant domain rather than